 - Some of these licenses need to be registered in every country

-- Investment Fund Operator license can be registered in one country
+- The provider could register Investment Fund Operator license in one country

 - In the case of the Investment Fund, which accepts retail assets, one will need a bank repository, which keeps the client assets (there are additional regulations on this too).
 This means it’s not enough to use BitGo services